yaapu/FrskyTelemetryScript/README.md

 - dual battery support (dual FLVSS and/or dual battery from ArduPilot) short press [ENTER] to display second battery info.
 If a second battery is detected there will be a "B1+B2" label on screen.
  - capacity ovveride for battery 1 and 2
- - min/max for battery/cell voltage, current, altitude, ground and vertical speed, short press [MENU] to display min/max values
+ - tracking of min/max values for battery/cell voltage, current, altitude, ground and vertical speed, short press [MENU] to display them, an up pointing arrow will indicate max values whereas a down pointing arrow will indicate min values

  ![X9D menu](https://github.com/yaapu/FrskyTelemetryScript/blob/master/IMAGES/x9dminmax.png)